v112263/it-autonomos-spain/_includes/en/04-knowledge-base/02-tax-reporting/annual_declaration.md

 Later, the tax office should deduct the funds from the specified account (in case of underpayment of taxes), or vice versa, refund the overpaid amounts (within 6 months).
 Ensure that the necessary amount is in the account, otherwise serious problems may arise.

+_Do not worry that there is currently no detailed information in the document on filling out Modelo 100.
+I will start working on this in advance, so when it comes time to submit this declaration - there will be useful information here._